 Traresse Walker, Teacher During the day, I do my best to come up with new and innovated ways to keep my students engaged and interested in the material.
 My job is to teach, and that starts with gaining the interest of our students.
 Honestly, my entire class has had Little Victories so far this school year.
 They have progressed so far both academically and behaviorally just in the last couple of months.
 It’s really exciting to see happen!
 I would say that every student is unique, with their own individual challenges and obstacles to [...]

-Meet the Team Jacqueline Carvajal, Assistant Teacher Throughout the day, there can be many challenges, but I like to get through it the best I can, with a positive attitude.
+Jacqueline Carvajal, Assistant Teacher Throughout the day, there can be many challenges, but I like to get through it the best I can, with a positive attitude.
 As an assistant teacher that are many roles that I play.
 That can include planning activities and counseling students to make better decisions or helping with cooking or cleaning up the classroom.
 I have a student in class who is starting to change his behavior bit by bit.
-At first, he started to follow directions, then he started to ask for help when [...]
+At first, he started to follow directions, then he started to ask for help when he needed it [...]

 Over the past week, we've had lots of holiday fun at all our Sierra Antioch sites!
 From ice skating, to door decorating contests, and making holiday treats, our students have really enjoyed the winter season.
 Sierra Kimball made gingerbread houses and earned a trip to the ice skating ring!
 Sierra Fremont and Sierra Diablo Vista competed against each other in a door decorating contest!
 And all our sites made goodies from ornaments to holiday cookies.
 We want to thank our staff and parents for making it such a great holiday season for all our students! [...]